TalaoDAO/credible/docs/talao_interaction_protocol.md

 The "id" attribute will be used to follow a wallet session with a static QRcode (optional)
 The "shareLink" attribute is an UR to be presented for share link as user convenience.
 The "display" attribute is a description of the Issuer expectations about the UI design of the VC.
-The challenge arttribute will be used for DID_auth response or self-issued.
+The challenge and domain arttributes will be used for DID_auth response or self-issued.
 Manifest attribute will be used later for the credential manifest json file.

 Display, challenge, sharlink and manfiest are optional attributes.
 Manifest input descriptors will request the challenge attribute.